k4cg/matomat-service/README.md

 a RESTful service.
 This service then can be consumed by any client.

 ## Project contents
-- `maas-client-tty` (will/should) contain a client implementation that can be run on tty
 - `maas-server` contains the service server implementation
 - `maas.yml` contains the service API definition in OpenAPI 3.0 format